Electric1447/DolbyAtmosS8/README.md

    It works only with S8 & S8+.
  - **Dual Speakers?**
    I personally don't like the dual speakers mod, but if you want you can add it [here](https://forum.xda-developers.com/galaxy-s8/themes/stereo-sound-output-mod-s8-s8-root-t3604613)
+ - **I got a bootloop!**
+   If you have other sound mods installed, you'll need to install Audio Modification Library module!

  ### Credits:
  - [ImbaWind](https://forum.xda-developers.com/member.php?u=4170211) for creating the mod and allowing me to use it in my module.